 (iii) Which part of India does experience the highest diurnal range of temperature and why?

-Answer: Northwestern part of India experiences the highest diurnal range of temperature.
+Answer: The northwestern part of India experiences the highest diurnal range of temperature.
+Sometimes temperature occasionally touches 50°C during the day and drops down to near 15°C at night.
 This happens because of the presence of the Thar Desert and also because this region does not have the moderating influence of the ocean.

 (iv) Which winds account for rainfall along the Malabar coast?